Is Tether (USDT) Safe?

 Top Risk Factors

 • Tether operates as a centralized issuer with the ability to freeze and blacklist any USDT address at will.
-Over $3.3 billion has been frozen across 7,268+ addresses (2023-2025), with no judicial process required — a single law enforcement request from any of 275+ partner agencies suffices.
+Over $3.3 billion has been frozen across 7,268+ addresses (2023-2025), including a record $344M USDT freeze in April 2026 in coordination with OFAC and U.S. law enforcement targeting Central Bank of Iran addresses.
+No judicial process is required — a single request from any of 275+ partner agencies suffices.
 This creates direct counterparty risk for all holders.

 How Tether (USDT) Compares to Peers

-See the full Stablecoin sector leaderboard or the Tether (USDT) vs Aster USDF comparison.
+See the full Stablecoin sector leaderboard or the Tether (USDT) vs Agora comparison.

 Common Questions about Tether (USDT)